-Have you checked in case you’re paying too much lately?
+Have you checked to see if you’re paying too much lately?

 Get a quick quote now and see what changing your dual fuel tariff could mean for your savings.
 Customers who switched to one of our 1, 2 or 3 year fixed term tariffs between 1st March 2014 and 22nd June 2014 saved an average of £213 per year.

-Find out more about our dual fuel tariffs now.
+Find out more about how our dual fuel tariffs can benefit you.

 ***Average annual bill based on average usage of 3,200 kWh of electricity and 13,500 kWh of gas on a national basis.